SwissDataScienceCenter/renku/docs/user/collaboration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To allow someone to make changes to your project, you can use the GitLab interface to add them in Settings > Members, with at either Developer or Maintainer privileges.
+To allow someone to make changes to your project, you can use the GitLab interface to add them in ``Settings > Members``, with at either Developer or Maintainer privileges.

-Adding them here will make this project appear in their ``Your Projects`` list on the Renku platform, where the **Notebook Servers** tab for the project will allow them to launch an interactive environment to work on the project as usual.
+Adding them here will make this project appear in their **Your Projects** list on the Renku platform, where the **Notebook Servers** tab for the project will allow them to launch an interactive environment to work on the project as usual.